jesterKing/MockingBird/README.md

 adjust Start program setting to correspond to their Rhino WIP (v6) installations.

 Contact jesterKing (nathan@mcneel.com) for questions about the project, or join in on the discussion regarding Rhino WIP @ https://discourse.mcneel.com/c/serengeti.
+On the Discourse forum you can contact me @nathanletwory .